Gary Kubiak Steps Down as Broncos HC: Latest Details, Comments, Reaction

 The Broncos went 21-11 under Kubiak, including a Super Bowl victory a year ago.
 He successfully navigated the waning twilight of Peyton Manning's career and built a run-first, conservative offense that allowed Denver's all-time great defense to thrive.

 But a slight regression on defense was enough to knock Denver from Super Bowl contender to out of the playoffs.
-Trevor Siemian was not appreciably worse than Manning was in 2015—in some areas he was better—but the Broncos ground game struggled, and a merely good defense put the Broncos on the outside looking in.
+Trevor Siemian was not appreciably worse than Manning was in 2015—in some areas he was better—but the ground game struggled, and a merely good defense put the Broncos on the outside looking in.

-Denver will now be looking for its third coach in the last four seasons.
+Denver will now search for its third coach in the last four seasons.
 No coach has lasted more than four seasons since Mike Shanahan's departure, though Kubiak's resignation is more a product of mitigating circumstances than anything.

 Denver was likely to make wholesale offensive changes as is, and it might be smart to expect an offensive-minded coach to replace Kubiak.